 Maple

-The leaves may be simple, lobed or compound, depending on the variety.
-They are native to North America, Europe and Asia.
-They are particularly valued as foliage or shade trees and some of the more colorful ones are valued for their colored foliage.
+The leaves may be simple, lobed or compound, depending on the species.
+The maples are native to North America, Europe and Asia.

 In Latin, the word Acer means sharp and was in reference to the strong wood of the maples which was often used for spears.

-A. campestre Hedge Maple A. monspessulanum Montpelier Maple
+A. campestre Hedge Maple A. nikoense Nikko Maple

 A. carpinifolium Hornbeam Maple A. opalus Italian Maple